Hikarinomori Station: Lines

-The station is served by the Hōhi Main Line and is located 14.8 km from the starting point of the line at Oita.
+The station is served by the Hōhi Main Line and is located 133.2 bsp;km from the starting point of the line at Oita.

 Layout

 The station consists of an island platform serving two tracks at grade.
-The station building is a modern concrete hashigami structure where the station facilities are located on a bridge which spans the tracks and which provides entrances to the station and a free passage to access roads on both sides of the tracks.
+The station building is a modern concrete hashigami-style elevated structure where the station facilities are located on a bridge which spans the tracks and which provides entrances to the station and a free passage to access roads on both sides of the tracks.
 The second level of the bridge houses a waiting area and a staffed ticket window.
 Elevators provide access from the station entrances to the second level, and from the second level to the island platform.
 The island platform has an enclosed, air-conditioned, shelter for waiting passengers.

 Management of the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket window which is equipped with a Midori no Madoguchi facility.

-Adjacent stations
+Platforms

 History

 JR Kyushu opened the station on 18 March 2006 as an additional station on the existing track of the Hōhi Main Line.

 Passenger statistics

-In fiscal 2016, the station was used by an average of 2,609 passengers daily (boarding passengers only), and it ranked 72nd among the busiest stations of JR Kyushu.
+In fiscal 2020, the station was used by an average of 2018 passengers daily (boarding passengers only), and it ranked 71st among the busiest stations of JR Kyushu.